 - Kihei: Charley Young Beach (protip- time your visit with sunset for a real treat!)

-- If you’re from the mainland United States, you’ll probably wake up bright and early, so, if you’re visiting from November through May, why don’t you use your jet-lag super power to hit up a sunrise whale-watching cruise from Lahaina harbor?
-I’d highly recommend doing an early morning tour- you’ll get to see sunrise from the water, the tours are usually way less crowded and cheaper (many cruises offer a discount, given the early morning wake-up call), and the soft early morning light is so pretty.
+I’d highly recommend doing an early morning tour.
+You’ll get to see sunrise from the water, the tours are usually way less crowded and cheaper (many cruises offer a discount, given the early morning wake-up call), and the soft early morning light is SO pretty.

 During our last visit to Maui, we booked our tour with Pacwhale Eco Adventures, because their profits directly support their sister company, Pacific Whale Foundation, an actual nonprofit dedicated to the research and conservation of whales, dolphins, and other marine life.